 Recessed lighting works best if spaced properly.
 They don’t take up valuable desk space and don’t cause glare off your computer screen.
 Use compact fluorescent flood lights for maximum brightness and energy efficiency.

-Add wall sconces, pendant lights, table lamps to create more ambiance to the office space without compromising functionality.
+Add wall sconces, pendant lights, table lamps to create more ambience to the office space without compromising functionality.

 Don’t forget to protect your equipment from damaging electrical disturbances with surge protectors.
 Check with your local electricity provider for whole-house surge protection so all the appliances and other electrical components are safe from power spikes too.